naren-sre/fun-projects/README.md

 `Jun 10 13:29:24.072413 ERR [89310] HwTagTable::remove_rtp_stream() STREAM 163 NOT ACTIVE`

-so the out shall be as following when user uses i and when -i is not included
+so the output shall be as following when user uses -i and when -i is not included

 `(venv) naren-pc%  python3 testing_parse.py /Users/narendram.admin/Downloads/iad51_HwEmul.log  -w stream -i
-The word  stream is case sensitve: True ,occured  6570  times in file (venv) naren-pc %  python3 testing_parse.py /Users/narendram.admin/Downloads/iad51_HwEmul.log  -w stream
+The word  stream is case sensitve: True ,occured  6570  times in file`

+`(venv) naren-pc %  python3 testing_parse.py /Users/narendram.admin/Downloads/iad51_HwEmul.log  -w stream
 The word  stream is case sensitve: False ,occured  3285  times in file`